apache/spark/docs/streaming-programming-guide.md

 **Discretized Stream** or **DStream** is the basic abstraction provided by Spark Streaming.
 It represents a continuous stream of data, either the input data stream received from source, or the processed data stream generated by transforming the input stream.
-Internally, it is represented by a continuous sequence of RDDs, which is Spark's abstraction of an immutable, distributed dataset.
+Internally, a DStream is represented by a continuous series of RDDs, which is Spark's abstraction of an immutable, distributed dataset (see [Spark Programming Guide](programming-guide.html#resilient-distributed-datasets-rdds) for more details).
 Each RDD in a DStream contains data from a certain interval, as shown in the following figure.

 <p style="text-align: center;">